Mr. Josh Anderson, Director of Development and Interim Director of Admissions

 Mrs. Sarah Millerbernd, 1st Grade Teacher

-Mrs. Millerbernd came to Providence Academy with experience teaching first grade and fourth grade in Catholic elementary schools.
-She has a bachelor’s degree in Early Childhood Education from South Dakota State University.
-Mrs. Millerbernd has taught 1st grade at Providence Academy since 2003.
+Mrs. Millerbernd came to Providence Academy with experience teaching 1st and 4th grade in Catholic elementary schools.
+She received her bachelor’s degree in early childhood education from South Dakota State University.
+Mrs. Millerbernd enjoys her days teaching first grade at Providence Academy since 2002.
+She feels very lucky to be teaching at the school where her three children attend as well.

 Mrs. Sally Nathe, Enrollment Coordinator